Immigration Medical Exam (IME)

 Scenario 2: You have lived in or travelled to one or more specific countries or territories for at least 6 months in a row in the year before you come to Canada.
 The list of countries > here

-For example, in the Working Holiday application there will be a question if you want to work in any of the listed jobs.
+For example, in the IEC application there will be a question if you want to work in any of the listed jobs.
 If you answer the question with “yes”, then a medical exam will be a mandatory requirement as part of the application.

 Why do I need the medical exam?